lyssahgo-code/ftw_de_regrp5-v2-/assigment-docus/InstaCart.md

 ## 🚀 Future Improvements

 ### Next Steps
+- Automate ingestion and dashboard since an online grocery system
+- Generalize dataset for similar online services

 ### Generalization
 The dbt and mart workflow can be applied to any domain with **sequential or event-driven data**, such as: